ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 With this in mind, here is the algorithm to determine whether a simulant is affected by the folic acid intervention:

-1.  **Define variables:** Each simulant needs a boolean attribute `mother_ate_folate_fortified_food`, which will be `True` if the simulant's mother ate folic-acid-fortified food starting at least a year before the simulant was born, and `False` otherwise.
+1.  **Define variables:** Each simulant needs an attribute `mother_ate_folate_fortified_food`, which will be `True` if the simulant's mother ate folic-acid-fortified food starting at least a year before the simulant was born, `False` if not, and `Unknown` if we don't know.

-2.  **Initialize the simulation:** At the start of the simulation, set `mother_ate_folate_fortified_food = False` for all simulants; this attribute will not be used after the simulant is born, so the value is irrelevant for all simulants already alive at the start of the simulation.
+2.  **Initialize the simulation:** At the start of the simulation, set `mother_ate_folate_fortified_food = Unknown` for all simulants; this attribute will not be used after the simulant is born, so the value is irrelevant for all simulants already alive at the start of the simulation.

 3.  **Initialize simulants born into the simulation:** For each simulant born at time :math:`t` (in years), the probability that the simulant's mother